miyakoj/Find-a-Grave-Memorial-Extractor-Browser-Extension-for-Chromium/readme.md

 ## Options

 - You can choose to have the extension check each memorial to see if a profile for the deceased already exists on [WikiTree](https://www.wikitree.com).
-A column will be added to the CSV that displays a relevant WikiTree ID if found.
+A column will be added to the CSV that displays a link to a related WikiTree profile if found (there could be multiple matching profiles).
 This feature is disabled by default.
 Thank you to [Aleš Trtnik](https://www.wikitree.com/wiki/Trtnik-2) for allowing me to use his WikiTree+ tool. **Note:** WikiTree+ data is only updated once a week.
 - You can enable debugging, which is mostly useful for developers

 ## Installation